Maths Curriculum at XII Apostles

 Implementation

-• Teachers use assessment for learning throughout the teaching cycle to identify conceptual and procedural knowledge.
-This assessment information is used to inform teaching and identify quickly those children who require intervention.
+Teachers use assessment for learning throughout the teaching cycle to identify conceptual and procedural knowledge.
+This information is used to inform teaching and to identify quickly those children who require additional support.
+Children with Special Educational Needs (SEN) in maths are supported using the same principles of concrete, pictorial, and symbolic representation.
+To ensure teaching is inclusive, children with SEN receive reasonable adjustments relating to their primary need through adaptive teaching.

 Impact

 Our mission is clear, we aim to ensure that all children fulfil their human potential.
 We have a supportive ethos and our approaches support the children in developing their collaborative and independent skills, as well as empathy and the need to recognise the achievement of others.
 Children can underperform in Mathematics because they think they can’t do it or are not naturally good at it.
 The principles behind using concrete, pictorial and symbolic representations to support children enables all children to achieve.
 It ensures that all children experience challenge and success in Mathematics by developing a growth mindset.
 Regular and ongoing assessment informs teaching, as well as intervention, to support and enable the success of each child.
-These factors ensure that we are able to maintain high standards, with achievement at the end of KS2 above the national average and a high proportion of children demonstrating greater depth.
+These factors ensure that we are able to maintain high standards, with excellent progress from children’s starting point in Reception to the end of Key Stage 2.

 Mathematics Policy.